arosenaos/arosenaos.github.io/project.md

 ## Results
 After establishing the best random forest classifier determined by the optimum hyperparameters, I tested the model accuracy by comparing the model predictions to observations from the test set.
 The accuracy was about 77.6%.
-Next, I calculated feature importances to identify the order of importance for features in determining an APE (Figure 4).
-Finally, I plotted a confusion matrix to categorize the true positive, false positive, true negative and false negative outputs of the model (Figure 5).
+Next, I calculated feature importances to identify the order of importance for features in determining an APE (Figure 5).
+Finally, I plotted a confusion matrix to categorize the true positive, false positive, true negative and false negative outputs of the model (Figure 6).

 ![](assets/IMG/results.png){: width="1000" }

-*Figure 4: Feature Importances for determining Afternoon Precipitation Events.*
+*Figure 5: Feature Importances for determining Afternoon Precipitation Events.*

 ![](assets/IMG/confusion_matrix.png){: width="1000" }

-*Figure 5: Confusion Matrix of RandomForestClassifier.*
+*Figure 6: Confusion Matrix of RandomForestClassifier.*

 ## Discussion

-From Figure 4, one can see that the ranking of features in descending order is: temperature, dewpoint, pressure and fractional water index.
+From Figure 5, one can see that the ranking of features in descending order is: temperature, dewpoint, pressure and fractional water index.
 While there is a slight descending order (or importance) for these features, they are all relatively ranked around the same importance (ranging from 0.26 - 0.24).
-Additionally, the confusion matrix shows 344 True negative values, 73 False negative values, 14 True positive values and 30 False positive values.
+Additionally, the confusion matrix (Figure 6) shows 344 True negative values, 73 False negative values, 14 True positive values and 30 False positive values.